3p3r/asymmetric-rag/README.md

 - [Amazon Q Developer](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/security-scans.html) project scan is run to confirm there are no vulnerabilities in the codebase.
 - S3 bucket created in this project is setup to enforce ssl requests only and encrypt data at rest.
 - S3 bucket is setup to block public access.
-- API Gateway is setup with AWS Web Application Firewall to allow requests from a specific IP address only.
+- API Gateway is setup with AWS Web Application Firewall to allow requests from a specific IP address only (the bastion host).

 ## Credit